Torkiliuz/dc_uploader/README.md

 Here are some important settings you can find in the config.ini.
 Do not change the headers or location of the settings.

+- user: If you are exposing the web app to the wider Internet, you should choose a more secure username.
+- password: If you are exposing the web app to the wider Internet, you absolutely must choose a more secure password.
+- port: If you want to run the web app on a different port than 5000.
 - CAPTCHA_PASSKEY: This is your passkey for the site.
 - ETORFPATH: directory where .torrent files from source torrent site are downloaded to.
 If you are rehashing new .torrent files when you upload (e.g. EDIT_TORRENT is set to false), this directory is largely irrelevant and can be set to a dummy directory.
     - If EDIT_TORRENT is set to true, it will edit the torrent instead of creating a new one, which saves time.